How Can I Become a Certified Medical Interpreter?

 If your target language is Spanish, Mandarin, or Arabic, then you will need an oral exam in both your target language and English.
 A passing score on both the oral exam and multiple choice is required for certification.

-Related: University Language Services
+Related: Training at Language Services

 Where to Get Training